Anastasia Orlova

 Courier is built for both startups and enterprise teams, offering everything from simple transactional notifications to complex multi-channel workflows with advanced features like user preferences, A/B testing, and real-time analytics.

-Courier offers best-in-class developer documentation with comprehensive SDKs for Node.js, Python, PHP, Ruby, Go, and more.
+Courier offers excellent developer documentation with comprehensive SDKs for Node.js, Python, PHP, Ruby, Go, and more.
 The platform includes:

 The developer experience is designed to get you from zero to sending notifications in under 5 minutes, with advanced features available as your needs grow.